Anicia-Clayton/marketing-sales/README.md

 Multiple Linear Regression Marketing Promotion Budgets

-OVERVIEW

 The goal of this project is to build regression model(s) to determine which marketing promotion budget has the highest impact on company sales: TV, Radio, Social Media.
 This project has three separate Jupyter Notebooks building off the further exploration of the previous analysis.
-The dataset can be found at https://www.kaggle/.com/unsdsn/world-happiness

-BUSINESS UNDERSTANDING

-o You should have a section that showcases the stakeholder(s) and the business problem you tried to solve.
-Feel free to add citations of research you did on your business problem here as well.

-DATA UNDERSTANDING

-o Explain what data you used in your analysis, the timeframe of the data, and any data limitations.
-This is also a good section to add visualizations of your exploratory data analysis.

-MODELING & EVALUATION

-o This section should detail what models you used and the corresponding evaluation metrics.

-CONCLUSION

-o In the conclusion section explain the recommendations you have in solving the business problem and highlight any future steps you will take to expand on your project
+Simple Linear Regression was performed on Radio and TV promotion budgets confirming TV has the highest impact on Sales and Radio second.
+Refer to Simple Linear Regression.ipynb using marketing_and_sales_data_evaluate_lr.csv file.
+According to the linear regression model, an increase of one million dollars for the TV promotional budget will result in an estimated 3.5614 million dollars more in sales.
+Multiple Linear Regression was used to estimate sales given different TV promotional budgets.
+Refer to Multiple Linear Regression.ipynb using the marketing_sales_data.csv file.
+The multiple linear regression model shows a high TV promotion budget will yield the highest increase in sales.